yocontra/drone/README.md

 ## Installing node on the drone

-Requires that vagrant and virtualbox be installed (thanks felixge for doing the hard parts on this)
+(thanks felixge for doing the hard parts on this)

-Run
+Run this command while connected to the drone's network

 ```
-npm run-script build
-npm run-script install
+npm run-script deploy
 ```

+Now you can telnet into the drone and type ```node``` to run the repl